TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

 --------------------------------------------------------------------------------------------------------

 .. module:: email.message
-   :synopsis: The base class representing email messages in a fashion
+   :synopsis: The base kundi representing email messages in a fashion
               backward compatible with Python 3.2
    :noindex:

-The :class:`Message` class is very similar to the :class:`~email.message.EmailMessage` class, without the methods added by that class, and with the default behavior of certain other methods being slightly different.
+The :class:`Message` kundi is very similar to the :class:`~email.message.EmailMessage` class, without the methods added by that class, and with the default behavior of certain other methods being slightly different.
 We also document here some methods that, while supported by the